New targeted pill aims to keep KRAS lung cancer from returning after surgery

 Summary

 This study tests whether the drug divarasib can prevent lung cancer from coming back in people with a specific gene mutation (KRAS G12C) who have already had surgery and chemotherapy.
-About 400 participants will receive either divarasib, standard immunotherapy, or just monitoring.
-The goal is to see which approach works best for keeping cancer away.
+About 400 adults with stage II-III non-small cell lung cancer will be randomly assigned to receive divarasib, standard immunotherapy, or just observation.
+The goal is to see which approach works best for keeping the cancer away.

 Disclaimer